Skill Atrophy: When AI Reliance Erodes Developer Capability¶

 Delegating code generation to an AI agent bypasses the effortful practice that builds durable skill.
-Psychology researchers call this cognitive offloading — externalizing a task to a tool, reducing mental engagement.
-The effect is well-documented for calculators and GPS navigation; AI assistants introduce the same dynamic at higher abstraction (Psychology Today).
+Psychology researchers call this cognitive offloading: handing a task to a tool reduces your mental engagement.
+Researchers have documented the effect for calculators and GPS navigation, and AI assistants repeat the same pattern at a higher level of abstraction (Psychology Today on cognitive offloading and skill formation).

-The critical difference: AI output is non-deterministic.
-Code can compile, pass tests, and still violate requirements in ways invisible without independent reasoning skills (Red-Green-Code).
+AI output differs in one critical way: it is non-deterministic.
+Code can compile, pass tests, and still break requirements in ways you cannot see without independent reasoning skills (Red-Green-Code on whether AI assistants deskill us).

 The METR perception gap compounds the problem: developers cannot self-diagnose capability loss.

 Senior developers are not immune.
-The same cognitive offloading mechanism applies when experienced engineers consistently delegate specific domains (e.g., CSS, database migrations, build configuration) — reduced practice in those areas reduces depth over time.
-The loss erodes the reviewer's ability to catch subtle errors in delegated areas (Addy Osmani).
+The same cognitive offloading mechanism applies when experienced engineers consistently delegate specific domains, for example CSS, database migrations, or build configuration.
+Less practice in those areas reduces depth over time, so the reviewer slowly loses the ability to catch subtle errors there (Addy Osmani on the 80% problem in agentic coding).

 How developers used AI mattered more than whether they used it: